flutter/website/src/docs/resources/faq.md

 that introduces the opinion that the geometry should be based on the Cartesian coordinate system (x/width and y/height).

-* Prototype-based object-orientated programming: The [ScrollPhysics](https://docs.flutter.io/flutter/widgets/ScrollPhysics-class.html)
+* Prototype-based object-oriented programming: The [ScrollPhysics](https://docs.flutter.io/flutter/widgets/ScrollPhysics-class.html)
 class chains instances to compose the physics that apply to scrolling dynamically at runtime.
 This lets the system compose, for example, paging